40+ Mission-Driven Open Source Conferences & 10,000+ attendees

 The world's largest mission-driven open source conference, with 10,000+ attendees joining for 40+ conferences & events, featuring 600+ sessions on dozens of open source technologies.

-Registration for all conferences will open in Early Spring 2017.
+Registration for all conferences will open in Early Summer 2017.
 Please contact us with any questions or to get involved.

 Open Camps' mission is to foster greater contribution to, collaboration among and adoption of open source technologies.